 Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
-For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).
+Forprofit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3 of Model Grant Agreement).

-Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g. improper implementation, breach of obligations, etc)
+Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g. improper implementation, breach of obligations, etc).